MinoUni/adbazaar/README.md

 1. `Clone dev` branch.
 2. Open with your preferable IDE(IDEA, VScode).
 3. Open `Terminal` type `git checkout -b <branch_name>` or use git GUI plugins (this will create a new local branch).
-4. Create database at your postgre server with name `adbazaar`.
+4. Create a database at your Postgres server with the name `adbazaar`.
-5. `Add/Edit Configuration`:
+5. `Add/Edit Configuration environment variables`:

     ![env-vars](./docs-imgs/env_vars.jpg)

 6. Change `spring.profiles.active` to `default` from `dev_qa` in `application.yml`.
-7. Add `Enviroment variables:`.
-8. `Run Application`.
+7. `Run Application`.
-9. If you did everything correctly, you should be able to access swagger by this URL: <b>http://localhost:8080/swagger-ui/index.html </b>
+8. If you did everything correctly, you should be able to access Swagger by this URL: <b>http://localhost:8080/swagger-ui/index.html </b>